publicsamples/Oi-Grandad/README.md

  **Mac**

-Oen the DMG file and then open the file "Oi Grandad.mkpg".
+Open the DMG file and then open the file "Oi Grandad.mkpg".
 If you get a message saying "“Oi Grandad.mpkg” cannot be opened because it is from an unidentified developer."
 Right click on the package and select "open" instead.

 On loading your DAW you may see a message saying “the developer cannot be verified” to fix this open System Preferences → Security and Privacy.
 On the general tab click ‘Open anyway’.